paulstothard/helpful_links/README.md

 - [jonschlinkert/markdown-toc](https://github.com/jonschlinkert/markdown-toc) - API and CLI for adding a table of contents to a Markdown file.
 - [jordanbaird/Ice](https://github.com/jordanbaird/Ice) - A powerful menu bar manager for macOS.
 - [kzaremski/apple-notes-exporter](https://github.com/kzaremski/apple-notes-exporter) - Export Apple Notes to HTML, LaTeX, Markdown and other formats.
+- [Mosh](https://mosh.org) - A mobile shell for remote terminal sessions that supports roaming and intermittent connectivity.
 - [newmarcel/KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - A menu bar utility for macOS that prevents your Mac from going to sleep.
 - [phiresky/ripgrep-all](https://github.com/phiresky/ripgrep-all) - Wraps ripgrep and enables it to search more file types.
 - [Pipit](https://www.pipitvoice.com) - A macOS voice-to-text dictation app with local AI-powered transcription, clipboard history, and file transcription capabilities.